-RESPONSE ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Mixed-Mode Response X X X (online testers use paper booklet for constructed responses) Intended for students who benefit from online testing but may have limited or no capacity for extended keyboarding.
+RESPONSE ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Mixed-Mode Response X X Х (online testers use paper booklet for constructed responses) SAC is responsible for obtaining an answer booklet with matching test form number.
+Intended for students who benefit from online testing but may have limited or no capacity for extended keyboarding.
 Intended to replace scribing and transcribing for some students.
 Available for PSSA only.
 Student must respond to all multiple-choice items online and all open-ended responses in matching paper booklet with student label affixed.
 No multiple-choice responses in paper booklet will be used for student score with this option.
-No_open-ended responses entered into online system will be used for student score with this option.
+SAC should draw an X over each set of response bubbles to prevent the student from responding to multiple-choice questions in the paper booklet.
+No open-ended responses entered into online system will be used for student score with this option.
 LEAs that are 100% online and need a paper booklet will contact DRC.
-Mark the "Multiple-choice items completed online; open- ended items completed in the answer booklet" bubble on the booklet and indicate mixed mode on the student's record in eDIRECT.
-See Table C
+Mark the "Multiple-choice items completed online; openended items completed in the answer booklet" bubble on the booklet and indicate mixed mode on the student's record in eDIRECT. /isec1 nables 2020 Accommodations Guidelines 40

 RESPONSE ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Monitor Test Response This accommodation is intended for a small number of students with documented need, such as visual-motor disability, who may require a test administrator to monitor placement of their responses on bubble sheet to ensure they actually respond to the intended question on the answer sheet.
 Blanks and/or incorrect placement of student responses on answer sheet may be brought to student's attention orally e.g., "Check to make sure you have matched answer number 12 with question number 12"; "Please make sure you have answered all questions."
 Test administrator may not point to test items on student's test or answer booklet.
 X Since the online system presents only 1 question per page, monitoring of placement of answer choice is not applicable.
 Test administrator may not point to test items on computer screen.
-Responding in Test Booklet Responses must be transcribed verbatim into student's answer booklet by testing coordinator or designee. Х
+Responding in Test Booklet Responses must be transcribed verbatim into student's answer booklet by testing coordinator or designee. Х Intended for a student with a physical disability or injury that severely limits or prevents the student's motor process of handwriting or keyboarding; OR A disability that severely limits or prevents the student from expressing written language, even after varied and repeated attempts to teach the student to do so.
+LEA/school must consider keyboarding for transcription or Mixed-Mode before using a human scribe (dictation).
+X Scribing interferes with measurement of independent writing skills; therefore, a TDA Scribing Accommodation form must be submitted for the TDA response.
+The LEA ensures the valid use of scribing for the TDA prompt.
+For online testers who require a scribe for open-ended responses, follow procedures for Mixed Mode testing.
+A TDA Scribing Accommodation form must be submitted for the TDA response.
+A scribe may not enter student's dictated responses directly into online test.
+The student who requires a scribe for all responses must use the paper test version.